nmenant/ci-cd-env-setup/docs/class1/module1/lab1.rst

 * test: this folder contains multiple tests to do against the app to ensure it is up and running as expected.

-.. note:: it is worth highlighting that the ADC service definition is based on the AS3 schema but only contains the service definition!
+.. note:: it is worth highlighting that the ADC service definition is based on the AS3 schema
-    not the full tenant definition needed by **AS3**.
+    but only contains the service definition! not the full tenant definition needed by **AS3**.
     The whole **AS3** declaration for this tenant is within the **ADC-Services** repo that we will review later.

 There is also an important file at the root of the repo: *jenkinsFile*.
-When you trigger a webhook from GitLab to Jenkins, the first thing Jenkins will do it retrieve this repo.
+When you trigger a webhook from GitLab to Jenkins, the first thing Jenkins will do is to retrieve this repo.
 From here, it will process the jenkinsFile to know what to do.
 The whole pipeline is defined in this file and it will execute scripts in the jenkins folder

 Every time this repo is updated, it will trigger an already defined *WebHook*.
-This *WebHook* will trigger a pipeline on the Jenkins server
+This *WebHook* will trigger a pipeline on the Jenkins server.
+In your **my-webapp-ci-cd-demo** repo, Go to *Setting* > *Integration* to review the WebHook defined.

 .. image:: ../../_static/class1/module1/img003.png
     :align: center